patrickf2000/patrickf2000.github.io/content/pages/ida-log.md

-title: Lila Compiler Development
+title: Ida Compiler Development
 status: hidden
-save_as: pages/lila-log.html
+save_as: pages/ida-log.html

-The development logs for my Lila compiler and language.
+The development logs for my Ida compiler and language.

 ### 1/5/2021